Skip to content

 Feed Attachment, Chatter

-A Feed Attachment in Chatter is a file or content item attached to a Chatter post (FeedItem).
+A Feed Attachment in Chatter is a record that links a file, image, or external link to a Chatter post.

 § 01